nchaloult/gambling-discord-bot/README.md

 * Each new player begins with $100
 * Your balance can never dip below $10
 * Each time a player gambles, they are betting on the outcome of a coin flip (the probability of winning a gamble is 0.5)
+	* Unless they specify their own odds:
+	* Specify a number between 1 and 99, inclusive.
+A random number between 0 and 100, inclusive, is generated.
+If the random number is greater than or equal to the provided number, the player wins
+	* The riskier of a bet a player makes (the higher number they specify), the higher their earnings for that bet will be

 ## Commands